rurri/serverless-resources-env/README.md

 At version 0.2.0 and before, all resources were exported to both the local .env file and to each function automatically.

-This caused issues with limits on the amount of env information that could be exported.
-As well as exposed resources as env variables that would not be used by functions
+This caused issues with AWS limits on the amount of information that could be exported as env variables onto lambdas deployed within AWS.
+This also exposed resources as env variables that were not needed by functions, as it was setting *all* resources, not just the ones the function needed.

-Starting at version 0.3.0 a list of which resources are to be exported to each function are required to be a part of the function definition in the .yml file.
+Starting at version 0.3.0 a list of which resources are to be exported to each function are required to be a part of the function definition in the .yml file, if the function needs any of these environment variables.
+(See current install instructions above)

 This also means that specific env files are needed per region / stage / function.
 This can potentially be a lot of files and therefore these files were also moved to a sub-folder. `.serverless-resources-env` by default.
-It is recommended that this directory be added to .gitignore.

 ## Common Errors